wilsonmar/mac-setup/README.md

 PROTIP:For some strange reason, Apple does not provide a default direct keyboard shortcut for System Settings.
 So create one:

    1. Click the Apple icon on the upper left corner of the screen.
    1. Click the "System Settings...".
    1. Type "Keyboard shortcuts".
    1. Click Keyboard Shortcuts.
    1. Click "App Shortcuts" on the left menu and click the + button.
    1. For "Applications", select "System Settings".
    1. In Menu title at the right, type "System Settings..." (make sure to include the ellipsis).
    1. For Keyboard shortcut, press <strong>CommandCommand + Option + Shift + P</strong>
    1. Click "Done" to save the shortcut.

    1. Try it out by clicking on the Apple icon on the upper left corner to see the keystrokes for "System Settings...".
 Try the keyboard sequence shown.

+<a name="LoginItems"></a>

+### Login items

+PROTIP: Review this once a month to ensure that you have control of your machine.
+Here is where malicious software can get access.

+1. Within Apple System Settings, click the "Search" text within the field at the upper-left corner.
+1. Type "Login" on top of "Search".
+1. If you don't want to have a program Open at Login, click on that app and click the "-" button.
+1. If you want to have Allow in the Background a program, click on the toggle to its left.

+<a name="Passkey"></a>

+### TODO: Install Passkey

+<a name="DefaultBrowser"></a>

+## Default Browser

+Safari is the default browser on MacOS.

+The automation script will install other browsers if specified.

+1. To ensure that cookies in the browser are not confused, open the browser you want to use.
+Select the browser profile you want to use.

+   You may need tonavigate to that browser's settings and make that the default and profile.
+For example: chrome://settings/defaultBrowser

+<a name="GitHubAccount"></a>

+## GitHub account

+If you have not yet obtained a GitHub account,

+1. In a web browser, sign up for one with your email address at

+   <a target="_blank" href="https://github.com/">https://github.com/</a>

+1. We recommend installing Twillo's Authy app for two-factor authentication.

+1. TODO: Configure SSH and GPG keys.

 <a name="ViewREADME"></a>